scottCarpenter89/OpenMat/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ---

+NOTE: Feature FEA-1-B probably already works as it was implemented in our starter project.

 ## FEA-1-B: Use Javascript/jQuery to allow a user to *view* posts in the `PostIndex.js` view.

 ## FEA-2-B: Use Javascript/jQuery to allow a user to *create* posts in the `PostIndex.js` view.